 Following further orders, Meeker instructed his employees to plow up a Ute horse racing track in order to transform the area into harvestable crop land.
 This act was completely unacceptable to the Ute people.

 Meeker was not an easy man to negotiate with and he refused to make any concessions in terms of land or other assets to the Ute people.
 The Utes felt that Meeker was not only forcing his ways of life upon them, but that his actions were an outright attack on tribal traditions.

 Tensions continued to grow between Meeker and the local Ute leaders.
 During the summer of 1879, Ute chief Johnson and Meeker had a physical confrontation.
 During the scuffle, Johnson pushed Meeker and the agent apparently hurt his arm.
 After their confrontation, Meeker sent a telegram to his bosses in Washington, D.C. and alerted them that he was in danger.

 Amidst rising tensions, Meeker began to fear for his life and requested the aid of federal troops.
 The Utes felt that troops entering their reservation was an act of war and they warned Meeker of that.

 Unfortunately, their warning was not heeded by the troops, who advanced towards the agency and entered the reservation lands.

 The Meeker Massacre

-On September 29, 1879, the U.S. cavalry crossed into Ute territory and engaged the Utes in battle at Milk Creek.
-As news of the conflict spread across the reservation, the angry Ute people retaliated against Meeker and his employees.
+On September 29, 1879, the U.S. cavalry crossed into Ute territory and engaged the Utes in the Battle of Milk Creek.
+As news of the conflict spread across the reservation, the Utes retaliated against Meeker and his employees.